-Challenge number Detail of challenge 1 Lower attainment Internal and external assessments indicate that attainment and progress among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-This gap has further increased due to the pandemic.
+Challenge number Detail of challenge

+1 Lower Internal and external assessments indicate that attainment and progress among disadvantaged pupils is significantly below that of non-disadvantagedpupils.

+attainment

-and progress in RWM 2 Well-being concerns National studies and internal observations indicate that the well-being of many of our disadvantaged pupils has been more significantly impacted than for non-disadvantaged pupils.
+2 Well-being concerns National studies and internal observations indicate that the well-being of manyof our disadvantaged pupils has been more significantly impacted than for non-disadvantaged pupils.
 Social and emotional difficulties are preventing children from fully accessing learning.
-3 Lower levels of engagement and ambition in lessons Our observations demonstrate that a higher number of disadvantaged pupils are finding it difficult to focus on their learning for an age-appropriate length of time compared to non-disadvantaged pupils.
-In general terms, disadvantaged pupils show a less resilient and ambitious approach to learning than their peers.
-4 Lower attendance rates Whilst rates have improved significantly over the last three years, there continues to be a small gap between the attendance of disadvantaged and non-disadvantaged pupils, this has been increased slightly since the pandemic.
+3 Lower levels of engagement and ambition in lessons Our observations demonstrate that a higher number of disadvantaged pupils are finding it difficult to focus on their learning for an age-appropriate length oftime compared to non-disadvantaged pupils.
+In general terms, disadvantagedpupils show a less resilient and ambitious approach to learning than their peers.
+4 Lower attendance rates Whilst rates have improved significantly over the last three years, there continues to be a small gap between the attendance of disadvantaged andnon-disadvantaged pupils.